fastlane/fastlane/README.md

 - **Sensible Defaults**: You only have to provide the mandatory information (e.g. new provisioning profiles contain all devices by default)
 - **Local Validation**: When pushing changes back to the Apple Dev Portal `spaceship` will make sure only valid data is sent to Apple (e.g. automatic repairing of provisioning profiles)
 - **Various request/response types**: When working with the different API endpoints, `spaceship` has to deal with `JSON`, `XML`, `txt`, `plist` and sometimes even `HTML` responses and requests.
 - **Automatic Pagination**: Even if you have thousands of apps, profiles or certificates, `spaceship` **can** handle your scale.
-It was heavily tested by first using `spacehip` to create hundreds of profiles and then accessing them using `spaceship`.
+It was heavily tested by first using `spaceship` to create hundreds of profiles and then accessing them using `spaceship`.
 - **Session, Cookie and CSRF token**: All the security aspects are handled by `spaceship`.
 - **Profile Magic**: Create and upload code signing requests, all managed by `spaceship`
+- **Multiple Spaceship**: You can launch multiple `spaceships` with different Apple accounts to do things like syncing the registered devices.

 # Credits